trek-view/basecamp/_posts/2020-06-12-fps-bitrate-compression-360-virtual-tours.md

 The extra room means it is possible to exceed the _advertised_ maximum bit rate safely, without troubling the _absolute_ maximum bit rate of the camera, resulting in lost information (frames, sound, telemetry, etc.).
 It allows for an additional buffer when larger frames are being shot.

-During stitching and encoding on your PC, [GoPro Fusion Studio allows you to choose a number of codecs](https://community.gopro.com/t5/en/How-to-Render-Videos-in-the-GoPro-Fusion-Studio-App/ta-p/388291).
+During stitching and encoding on your PC, [GoPro Fusion Studio allows you to choose a number of final codecs](https://community.gopro.com/t5/en/How-to-Render-Videos-in-the-GoPro-Fusion-Studio-App/ta-p/388291).

 <img class="img-fluid" src="/assets/images/blog/2020-06-12/gopro-fusion-video-codecs.png" alt="GoPro Fusion video codecs" title="GoPro Fusion video codecs" />